Attendance

 Unauthorised absences may be on the attendance record

-- The student will have an initial discussion with their Pastoral Leader to discuss their overall attendance rate.
+• The student will have an initial discussion with their Tutor to discuss their overall attendance.

-- Attendance will be monitored each week by the Pastoral Leader to ensure that it moves towards the school target of 97%.
+• Attendance will be monitored each week by the school to ensure that it moves towards the school target of 96%.

 Phase 2